-The Latest Science on Flexibility in Martial Arts
+The Latest Research on Flexibility in Martial Arts

 Flexibility is a vital part of martial arts training.
 High levels of flexibility allow taekwondo artists to kick high and jiu-jitsu artists to be highly mobile and efficient, while reducing the risk of injuries for all students.
 Though most martial arts focus on static stretching due to their respective traditions, the latest science finds that dynamic stretching has significantly more positive potential.
 Moreover, evidence also shows that static stretching may temporarily reduce strength in the affected muscles.